-How to avoid the crowds of tourists and enjoy Paris in the springtime
+How to avoid tourist traps and enjoy Paris during PFW

 Photo courtesy of Le Petit Rétro

-With spring and Easter around the corner, Paris, the city of lights, will be soon packed with tourists, but you can enjoy, like a true Parisian, the many options of fantastic restaurants and cool bars that only locals and savvy travellers know.
+With PFW around the corner, Paris will be soon packed with the stylish fashion caravan flocking to the city of lights for the S/S 2020 runway shows, but you can enjoy, like a true Parisian, the many options of fantastic restaurants and cool bars that only locals and savvy travellers know.
 From Michelin-starred restaurants to hip bistros and brasseries, here are the trendiest and best spots you shouldn’t miss when in the French capital:

 Owned by former TV journalist Gregory Poirier, this is one of the last true Parisian bistros.
 Le Petit Retro opened its doors in 1904 and has remained the same since, with its walls and ceilings decorated with typical Art Nouveau tiles with flowers motifs.
 The old-fashioned cuisine is prepared with French artisanal products, and the regular local clients receive their own napkin ring.